-NomCo's ToR are reviewed at least once every two (2) years (last review performed in March 2020, to incorporate the necessary adjustments following the Demerger of Eurobank Ergasias) and revised, if necessary, unless significant changes in the role, responsibilities, organization and/or regulatory requirements necessitate earlier revision.
+NomCo's ToR are reviewed at least every two (2) years and revised, if necessary, unless significant changes in the role, responsibilities, organization and/or regulatory requirements necessitate earlier revision.
 The ToR are approved by the Board.

 NomCo's Performance Evaluation